jaimetur/PhotoMigrator/help/01-command-line-interface.md

 -rAlbAsset   ; --remove-albums-assets
                If used together with '-rAllAlb, --remove-all-albums' or '-rAlb, --remove-albums', it will also remove the assets (photos/videos) inside each album.
+-prevAlbAct ; --preview-album-actions
+               If used together with '-renAlb, --rename-albums' or '-rAlb, --remove-albums', it first shows the matching albums and asks for confirmation before applying the change.

 AUTOMATIC MIGRATION PROCESS: